 Acknowledgments, Credits, and Tips of the Hat

 Jan Lohmann's excellent discography (see below), although long out of print, is an essential work for anyone with a serious interest in Miles Davis's music.
 All Miles Davis aficionados owe Jan Lohmann a debt of gratitude.
-He's working on a new edition, and we can all look forward to its eventual publication.
-Over the years Jan has been very generous in sharing information, music, and encouragement; Miles Ahead would be much poorer without his contributions.
+Jan has been very generous in sharing information, music, and encouragement; Miles Ahead would be much poorer without his contributions.

 Enrico Merlin has shared with me his passion for Miles Davis's music, many analyses of issued and unissued recordings, and his expert knowledge of the early electric years (1968-75).
 A sample of his early work is available on this site: "Code MD: Coded Phrases in the Early Electric Period" (1996).
 He contributed a terrific sessionography to Paul Tingen's book Miles Beyond (2001).
 He and Veniero Rizzardi have published Bitches Brew: Genesi del capolavaro di Miles Davis (Milano: Il Saggiatori, 2009), a brilliant analysis of the techniques used by Miles Davis and Teo Macero in the early electric period.

 Tommaso Urbano's careful transcriptions of Miles Davis solos have shed a lot of light, especially on the early recordings.
 Check out his remarkable website, The Music of Miles.